PlanetTeamSpeakk/PTSCogs/README.md

 #### Warner Commands
 - `[p]warn <user>` warn a user for his/her actions.
 - `[p]resetwarns <user>` reset the warnings for someone.

+## Needed
+The Useful cog needs the FFMpy library, install it with `pip3 install ffmpy`.

 ## Annotations
 ¹ bot owner only.